ivandotv/dumba/README.md

 }
 ```

-If the field depends on other fields that are deeply nested in the object schema that you should use `dot (.)` as field separator e.g. (`level1.level2.location`).
+If the field depends on other fields that are deeply nested in the object schema that you should use `dot (.)` as a field separator e.g. (`level1.level2.location`).

 - `shouldDisable` - `(value: string, field: Field, dependancy?: Field):boolean` if the function returns **true** schema field will be disabled, and no validations for the field will run and `disabled` property of the field will be `true`.
 This function is triggered only if `dependsOn` field is declared and not empty.
   In the example below, if the user does not play any sports `favoriteSport` field (e.g. input type select) will be disabled